ngiann/GaussianVariationalInference.jl/README.md

 # ApproximateVI.jl

-Approximate variational inference in Julia
+## ℹ What is this?

-This package implements approximate variational inference as presented in
+This is a Julia implementation of the approximate variational inference algorithm presented in
 *Approximate variational inference based on a finite sample of Gaussian latent variables,
 Pattern Analysis and Applications volume 19, pages 475–485, 2015* [[DOI]](https://doi.org/10.1007/s10044-015-0496-9), [[Arxiv]](https://arxiv.org/pdf/1906.04507.pdf).